mematron/Minuet/README.md

 # Minuet (v99)
 ### Autonomous Causal Discovery Agent for Linux

-Minuet is a Python-based autonomous agent that treats the host operating system as an **interactive substrate** — not a passive environment to monitor, but a causal field to interrogate through planned intervention.
+Minuet is a Python-based autonomous agent that treats the host operating system as an **interactive substrate** ,not a passive environment to monitor, but a causal field to interrogate through planned intervention.
 It observes, acts, measures effect, and updates a live causal graph.
 It does not report problems.
 It resolves them.

 > Source is closed.
 This repository documents architecture, design philosophy, and version lineage.